rouroulike/clash/Configuration.md

 The DNS server shipped with Clash aims to minimize DNS pollution attack impact and improve network performance.
 There are two modes for it to work: `redir-host` and `fake-ip`.
 The biggest difference between the two is how IP addresses are resolved and how the connections are established.

 ## redir-host
 This is more of a traditional way of how proxies work.
-In this mode, the domains to connect to are resolved with the nameservers specified with `dns.nameserver` field.
-The first result returned will be sent to the client.
+In this mode, the domains to connect to are resolved with the settings in `dns.nameserver`, `dns.fallback` and `dns.fallback-filter`.
+The first result returned will be sent back to the client.
+Client can then establish a connection to the returned IP address through Clash.

 ## fake-ip
+The concept of "fake IP" addresses is origined from [RFC 3089](https://tools.ietf.org/rfc/rfc3089):

+> A "fake IP" address is used as a key to look up the corresponding "FQDN" information.

-When a DNS request is sent to the DNS server, Clash allocates a free *fake IP address* in the fake IP address pool (the IP CIDR can be specified with `dns.fake-ip-range`).
+When a DNS request is sent to the DNS server, Clash allocates a free *fake IP address* in the fake IP address pool (a mapping table that manages mappings between the FQDN and "fake IP" address).
+Clash will then lookup the FQDN and check the GEOIP for the IP address, this is merely for the rules (like GEOIP).
+When a request to the said "fake IP" address is sent to Clash, Clash will establish a connection to the FQDN linked with the "fake IP" through a SOCKS5, Shadowsocks (or other protocols) server.

 # Proxy Groups
 TODO